 More and more hunters are attempting to shoot animals at greater distances.
 However, it’s not something new; hunters have been attempting to extend their effective range since, well, hunters started hunting.
 That’s how we ended up with the compound bow and the 300 Winchester Magnum.
 The question is, is this custom ethical or even a good idea.

 Up front, let me say that I do not care how you hunt, as long as you do it legally.
-In fact, if a man is struggling to feed his family, I’m not even going to get bent out of shape if he takes a few critters to keep their bellies full.
+In fact, if a man is struggling to feed his family, I’m not even going to get bent to far out of shape if he takes a few critters out of season to keep their bellies full.
 Hunting is a very personal thing and something that I believe is driven my genetics.
 I do however hope you enjoy the hunting you do.

 However, I also believe no one has any business telling you or anyone else how to hunt.
 Of course, from an ethical standpoint I think it reasonable that we expect hunters to, not take shots they cannot make.
 What’s unreasonable is setting arbitrary limits on that distance.
 I recently read where some dude wants to make it illegal to shoot at an animal with a rifle at any distance greater than 300 yards.
 For bowhunters he wants the limit placed at 50 yards.